wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

   - PHP
 ---

-**UPDATE 2018-01-05: I made a huge mistake when running the Drupal core tests, resulting in incorrect data.
+**UPDATE 2018-01-07: I made a mistake when running the Drupal core tests, resulting in incorrect data.
 My bad.
 Corrected data below.**

 3 years ago, [I wrote a series of blog posts](/lore/2014/07/22/write-testable-code-in-drupal-part-1/) about adopting new practices for writing better automated tests in Drupal 7.
 Now, with Drupal 8.5 getting finalized, and the project having embraced standards like PHPUnit and dependency injection, I thought it was time to look at how we, as a community, have evolved in our practice of writing tests.